Frets on Fire: Features

 Frets on Fire includes a built-in song editor (or "fretting" tool) that allows editing and creation of songs.
 This allows users to customise their own tracks.
 Other programs include EOF (EditorOnFire), dB (Feedback), and Freetar editors.
 MIDI sequences created in programs such as FL Studio and REAPER can also be used.
 The Frets on Fire Wiki has an extensive resource of custom song frets.
 There are also many other sites that have been created to provide songs and other resources for the game.
-Frets on Fire also allows users to import songs from other guitar games.
-These include Guitar Hero, Guitar Hero II and Guitar Hero Encore: Rocks the 80s.
+Frets on Fire also allows users to import songs from other guitar games, such as Guitar Hero, Guitar Hero II and Guitar Hero Encore: Rocks the 80s.
 The game also features a tutorial, which lets users unfamiliar with the gameplay get accustomed to the game.
-While the game contains a keyboard play mode, USB Joysticks can also be used.
-This allows use of regular joysticks and guitar controllers.
+While the game contains a keyboard play mode, USB joysticks can also be used and this allows use of regular joysticks and guitar controllers.

 Since version 1.2.438, the game features hammer-on and pull-off notes, commonly abbreviated to HOPO, although the game refers to them as "tappable notes".
 These notes allows the player to press only its fret button to play if the previous note was played correctly, emulating the feature of the Guitar Hero series.
 Frets on Fire lacks the ability to allow players to use the whammy bar, while FoFiX has basic support for modulating the pitch of a track.
-This is referred to as either "Killswitch" or "Pitchbend."
-This was added in the 3.100 update for FoFiX.
+This is referred to as either "Killswitch" or "Pitchbend" and was added in the 3.100 update for FoFiX.

-Much like console guitar-style games, Frets on Fire comes with World Charts, an official online high score list.
-However, since the entire system is open source, players have the ability to host their own server as well.
+Much like console guitar-style games, Frets on Fire comes with World Charts, an official online high score list, but since the entire system is open source, players have the ability to host their own server as well.

 Alternate versions

 One popular version of the game is Frets on Fire X (commonly abbreviated FoFiX), a fork developed from a series of mods of version 1.2.451 of Frets on Fire.
 As well as having support for four players, this fork supports custom graphical themes (which enables users to create a Guitar Hero or Rock Band look-alike), bass and drum tracks and preliminary support for lyrics.
 The latest stable version of FoFiX is 3.123 released on December 16, 2021.
-Currently in development for version 4.000 is the inclusion of Online-Multiplayer, Video Background Support, and support for both Guitar Hero and Rock Band styles of play.
+Currently in development for version 4.000 is the inclusion of online multiplayer, Video Background Support, and support for both Guitar Hero and Rock Band styles of play.